 Industrial Master’s Programme in IT

 As a first-year student of Computer Science, you can apply to the Industrial Master’s Programme in IT (IMP).
 The IMP is a fantastic opportunity to kick-start your professional career in IT in parallel to your studies.
-If accepted, you will spend your second year of master’s studies at a partner company/organization as part of an internship.
+If accepted, you will spend your second year of master’s studies at a partner company/organization.

 The lecturing team of the masters' in Computer Science includes top-level academics and researchers with international teaching experience acquired in over 20 universities worldwide.
 The permanent lecturing team is complemented by guest lecturers from Estonia’s most successful IT companies, including Skype, Zeroturnaround, Nortal, and Fortumo.
 Meet us and join us!

 The following persons can be contacted with regards to questions about the master's of Computer Science program:

 - Eero Vainikko: Program Director; primary contact for academic questions related to the overall program.